aanunez/tortilla8/README.md

 * Platter

-Text based GUI for Guacamole.
+Text based GUI for Guacamole that utilizes curses, see below for any issues with your OS.
 Display information, warnings, and fatal errors reported by Guacamole along with all registers, the stack, and recently executed instructions.
 Detects when the emulator enters a "spin" state and gives the option of reseting.
 ```
 # Start platter at 10hz, X to exit, R to reset, S to step in step mode (-s flag)
 ./platter.py roms/vertical_stripes.ch8 -f 10